FileNation/FileNation/README.md

 ![Filenation screenshot](/static/filenation.png)

+FileNation is quite young but we already have some interesting achievements:

+- Launch of the first functional version of our Product (MVP)

+- First position in the Ranking of *HackerNews* (one of the most prestigious sites about technology)

+- More than 600 stars in GitHub showing the interest of the tech community.

 ## Run on your own computer

 If you would like to test Filenation on your own computer make sure you have Node installed and clone this repo